Mancini (Brazilian footballer): Internazionale

 After the appointment of José Mourinho, Mancini was signed by Internazionale for €13 million, along with Ricardo Quaresma and Sulley Muntari in his maiden season.
 (Although Mancini was a long desired target of Massimo Moratti and ex-coach Roberto Mancini).
 However, he failed to become a first team regular due to his lack of consistency.

 Milan

-On 1 February 2010, he moved to city rivals A.C.
-Milan, on loan for the remainder of the 2009–10 season, with an option for them to acquire half of the player's rights at the end of the loan spell.
+On 1 February 2010, he moved to city rivals AC Milan, on loan for the remainder of the 2009–10 season, with an option for them to acquire half of the player's rights at the end of the loan spell.
 He made his debut for Milan in a scoreless draw against Bologna.